 Scientists with the pharmaceutical company E.R.
 Squibb and Sons did additional research on d-tubocurarine, leading to the development of one of the first muscle relaxers, Intocostrin .
 Over the next several years, other medical professionals experimented with its use in combination with anesthesia, and in 1942 at the Homeopathic Hospital in Montreal, curare was used in conjunction with the discontinued anesthetic gas cyclopropane for the first time.
-By the end of World War II, “the introduction of neuromuscular blocking drugs revolutionized the practice of anaesthesia.
-Before the advent of muscle relaxants, anaesthesia was induced and maintained by intravenous or inhalation agents.
-Tracheal intubation was uncommon, and muscle relaxation if needed was secured by deep inhalation anaesthesia with its attendant risks of respiratory or cardiac depression.
-After the introduction of muscle relaxants, anaesthesia underwent a conceptual change.
-Anaesthesia was redefined as a triad of narcosis, analgesia and muscle relaxation, specific drugs being used to produce each of these effects.”
+By the end of World War II, “the introduction of neuromuscular blocking drugs revolutionized the practice of anesthesia.
+Before the advent of muscle relaxants, anesthesia was induced and maintained by intravenous or inhalation agents.
+Tracheal intubation was uncommon, and muscle relaxation if needed was secured by deep inhalation anesthesia with its attendant risks of respiratory or cardiac depression.
+After the introduction of muscle relaxants, anesthesia underwent a conceptual change.
+Anesthesia was redefined as a triad of narcosis, analgesia and muscle relaxation, specific drugs being used to produce each of these effects.”

 Outside of the operating room, pharmaceutical company scientists began to examine the properties of curare compounds and synthetics for use in other areas of medicine, and by 1959, carisoprodol — Soma — was first introduced , followed by metaxalone (Skelaxin) in 1962.
 The popularity of those drugs has grown steadily in the years since, leading researchers in 2004, writing for the Spine Journal , to declare that “although typically recommended for short-term treatment of back pain, muscle relaxants are often used chronically and are prescribed to subpopulations potentially at risk for adverse effects.”